-Workplace Pet Dog Rules – Bring Your Dog to Work!
+Example Workplace Pet Rules – For Your Dog

-Dogs create a fun and happy environment, encourage interactions among people and get us up for regular breaks.
+We love how Dogs can create a fun and happy environment work the workplace, encourage interactions among people and get us up for regular breaks.

 The opportunity to have them at our workplace is a privilege.
-To take part in our dogs-at-work program, employees must agree to honour the workplace dog rules.
+To take part in a dogs-at-work program, employees must agree to honour the workplace dog rules.

 Dog Requirements